Online Sunshine Logo

 (b) Forms and schedules described in paragraph (a) submitted by a charitable organization or sponsor that receives $500,000 or more in annual contributions must be prepared by a certified public accountant or another professional who prepares such forms or schedules in the ordinary course of his or her business.

-(3) Upon a showing of good cause by a charitable organization or sponsor, the department may extend the time for the filing of a financial statement required under this section by up to 180 days, during which time the previous registration shall remain active.
-The registration shall be automatically suspended for failure to file the financial statement within the extension period.
+(3) The department may extend the time for the filing of a financial statement required under this section, during which time the previous registration shall remain active.
+The registration must be automatically suspended for failure to file the financial statement within the extension period.

 (4) The department may require that an audit or review be conducted for any financial statement submitted by a charitable organization or sponsor if the department finds any discrepancies, which may include, but are not limited to, irregular or inconsistent information, in the charitable organization’s or sponsor’s financial statement.